nilesr/HokieTickets/README.md

 - `uint64_t random_3`
 - `uint64_t random_4`

-All four random values from every student entered into the lottery are xored and otherwise combined together, so it's almost impossible for one student to choose their random values in a way that ensures a particular outcome.
+All four random values from every student entered into the lottery are xored and otherwise combined together to form the seed for the random number generator.
+Since any student can change it, it's almost impossible for one student to choose their random values in a way that ensures a particular outcome.
 Even if you were the last student to enter the lottery, the only way you could construct the random values to ensure that you definitely got a ticket requires that you know the block number and block prefix of exactly when the administrator runs `executelotto`.
 In the future, `executelotto` will also accept a random number from the administrator that will also be used to seed the random number generator.

 `lottoentries` has secondary indexes on both `user` and `game`, making executing lotteries, as well as entering and leaving lotteries efficient.